-And yet, the "search experience" isn't something that ends after a couple of seconds.
-After all, it's typical for the first few websites you check out to not "fit" what you're looking for exactly.
+And yet, the typical "search experience" doesn't end after a couple of seconds.
+After all, many times the first few websites you check out won't be a good "fit" what you're looking for exactly.
 Some sites may load slowly.
-Some may be "ugly."
-Some may land you on a page completely irrelevant to what you're looking for.
+Some may be "ugly" or seem "outdated."
+Some may seem irrelevant or not address what you're looking for.
 Some may seem "OK" and yet have no contact page or easy-to-find contact information.